-We created our weekly Plant Fueled Meal Plans to give people a structured, nutritionally diverse and delicious blueprint that makes eating a healthy and well-rounded plant based diet doable, exciting, interactive and fun.
+We created our weekly Plant Fueled Meal Plans to give people a structured, nutritionally diverse and delicious blueprint that makes eating a healthy and well-rounded plant based diet doable, exciting, customizable, interactive and fun.

 When people are ready to eat more whole, unprocessed plants and less of everything else, our meal plans are there to tell them exactly how to do it each and every week.
-We made them $20 a month so that they are affordable across the board.
-Other meal plans lock you in for a certain amount of months, but with our meal plans, you can cancel anytime.
-We’re no fuss in life and in business.

-We get a lot of questions about our meal plans so I’ve rounded up the most frequently asked questions to give you all the answers in one place.
+We get a lot of questions about our meal plans so I’ve rounded up the most frequently asked questions (FAQ) to give you all the answers in one place.

 Let’s start by breaking down the plans to show you what they consist of.

 - Batch Cooking Recipes (7 – 8 recipes that you will make on your batching day)

 - Nightly Meal Instructions (instructions for 5 delicious and super fast meals using items that you made on your batch cooking day)

 Each week’s recipes and plan is handcrafted by me, Tamie Spears and Jennifer Pollock (aka Dirty Plant Wizards).
 Each plan is a mix of new recipes and past favorites.
 But mainly new recipes, because being in the kitchen, creating mouthgasm-inducing plant based food is what lights us up.

 We don’t use recipe software, grocery list generators or apps to come up with the meal plans.
 We use a pen and paper and Google Docs.
 And then we put it into our amazing meal plan classroom where you will access them each week and set how many portions of each meal you want to make.